Dublin Metropolitan Police: 19th century

-The Dublin city police had been subject to major reforms in 1786 and 1808.
-Organised rural policing in Ireland began when Robert Peel, then Chief Secretary for Ireland, created the Peace Preservation Force in 1814.
+The Dublin city police had been subject to major reforms by the Dublin Police Act 1786 and the Dublin Police Magistrates Act 1808.
+Organised rural policing in Ireland began when Robert Peel, then Chief Secretary for Ireland, created the Peace Preservation Force under the Unlawful Combinations (Ireland) Act 1814.
 This rudimentary paramilitary police force was designed to provide policing in rural Ireland, replacing the 18th century system of watchmen, baronial constables, revenue officers and British military forces.
 Peel went on to found the London Metropolitan Police.

-In 1822, a new act created four improved "county" constabularies, whose organisation was based around the traditional provinces of Ireland.
+The Irish Constabulary Act 1822 created four improved "county" constabularies, whose organisation was based around the traditional provinces of Ireland.

 1836: reform

 In 1836, the county constabularies were merged into a new centralised Constabulary of Ireland, and the Peace Preservation Force ceased to exist.
-At the same time separate non-paramilitary forces were set up in the largest cities: Dublin, Belfast, and Derry.
+At the same time separate non-paramilitary forces were set up in the largest cities: Dublin (at St. Sepulchre's Palace for example), Belfast, and Derry.
 A perceived lack of impartiality following rioting in the municipal police forces of Belfast and Derry saw both forces absorbed by the national force in 1865 and 1870 respectively, and only Dublin maintained its separate force.
 The DMP was established under the Dublin Police Act 1836 (6 & 7 Will.
 4. c.
 29) as an unarmed, uniformed force of one thousand day and night constables.
 The Castle-controlled organisation was more accountable than the untrained constables and night watchmen it replaced.

-The 1836 Act authorised the "chief governor of Ireland" to establish a police office in Dublin, supported by two salaried justices, to administer the police force which would be under the direction of the Chief Secretary for Ireland.
+The 1836 act authorised the "chief governor of Ireland" to establish a police office in Dublin, supported by two salaried justices, to administer the police force which would be under the direction of the Chief Secretary for Ireland.
 It also provided for the recruitment and appointment of policemen and the regulation of their conduct.
 It also created powers of arrest and made arrangements for the financial affairs of the new force, including new taxation.

-The DMP was modelled closely on London's Metropolitan Police.
-Not only were the uniforms of the two forces almost indistinguishable, especially after the helmet and Bath Star were adopted, but the two forces also had a similar organisational structure; rather than a Chief Constable, they were commanded by a Commissioner, who was not a police officer, but a magistrate holding a Commission of the Peace.
+The DMP was modelled closely on London's Metropolitan Police (DMP).
+Not only were the blue uniforms of the two forces almost indistinguishable, especially after the police custodian helmet and Bath Star were adopted, but the two forces also had a similar organisational structure; rather than a chief constable, they were commanded by a commissioner, who was not a police officer, but a magistrate holding a commission of the peace.
 The first Commissioner of the Dublin Metropolitan Police was John Lewis More O'Ferrall, brother of Richard More O'Ferrall.
 This was descended from the 18th century system of controlling parish constables, and was a sop to the public's fears about the danger of a standing police force under government control.